gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    web_server['external_users'] = ['www-data']
    ```

-   *Note: This setting is an array so you can specify more than one user to be added to `gitlab-www` group.*
+   This setting is an array so you can specify more than one user to be added to `gitlab-www` group.

    Run `sudo gitlab-ctl reconfigure` for the change to take effect.

-   *Note: if you are using SELinux and your web server runs under a restricted SELinux profile you may have to [loosen the restrictions on your web server](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server/apache#selinux-modifications).*
+   If you are using SELinux and your web server runs under a restricted SELinux profile you may have to [loosen the restrictions on your web server](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server/apache#selinux-modifications).

-   *Note: make sure that the webserver user has the correct permissions on all directories used by external web-server, otherwise you will receive `failed (XX: Permission denied) while reading upstream` errors.
+   Make sure that the webserver user has the correct permissions on all directories used by external web-server, otherwise you will receive `failed (XX: Permission denied) while reading upstream` errors.

 1. **Add the non-bundled web-server to the list of trusted proxies**